truongductri01/machine-learning-knowledge/1-PandasIntro/pandas.md

 5. Access specific cell or columns or rows
 6. Count the values of a roll - from this we can plot the histogram

+### General steps to use Pandas:

+1. Read csv data and assign that to a data frame (df)
+2. Access the data through that data frame

 Go back to main [README.md](../README.md)